odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 like the database connection, mailer etc. within the DI container.
 All settings are just passed as an simple array, so we have no special class identifier (FQCN) here.

-The `App::class` identifier is needed to ensure that we use the same App object in the whole application and to ensure that the App object uses the same DI container object.
+The `App::class` identifier is needed to ensure that we use the same App object across the application and to ensure that the App object uses the same DI container object.

-The `ResponseFactoryInterface` entry is optional, but later needed for some custom middlewares that depend of that specific interface.
+The `ResponseFactoryInterface::class` identifier is optional, but will be needed later for some custom middlewares that depend on this specific interface.

 ## Bootstrap